-You don’t always get more and sometimes you get lower
+You don’t always get more and sometimes you get less

 Financial loss can be minimized and avoided entirely